 Perspective: Marketers who come from different backgrounds can step outside of the traditional business model to show a new side to a problem or approach.
 They can expand your team’s point of view to solutions that you had not seen before.

 Having an eye for detail holds a different meaning in each academic context.
-English majors are able to evaluate linguistics, syntax, and connotation to maximize audience impact whereas design and fine arts majors can evaluate composition and presentational elements to achieve visual impact.
+English majors can evaluate linguistics, syntax, and connotation to maximize audience impact whereas design and fine arts majors can evaluate the composition and presentational elements to achieve visual impact.
 When it comes to influencing consumers in the buying process, your team could benefit from having someone who can offer this level of specificity.